LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/setup.md

 ## Lit SDK

 You can use Lit SDK to encrypt and store any static content.
 This could be a file, a string, or anything that won't change (we're going to encrypt an input string).
-You have to store the content and metadata yourself (we're storing the encrypted string on a blockchain network), but Lit will store who is allowed to decrypt it and enforce this (aka key management).
+You have to store the content and metadata yourself (we're storing that on a blockchain network), but Lit will store who is allowed to decrypt it and enforce this (aka key management).

 1. Install Lit SDK: